Carlosokumu/PesapalHttp/README.md

           }

 ## Securing your Http Server with a self signed Certificate
 Use the openssl command below to create a private key (go-server.key) and a self-signed certificate (go-server.crt) valid for 365 days with a key size of 2,048 bits.
+Please note that this should be run from the root directory of the project.

+       openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout go-server.key -out go-server.crt